cmyoo/cosmos/paper/paper.md

 # Statement of need

-`COSMOS` and `COSMOS-S` are C++ packages for solving Einstein equations in 3+1 dimension and spherical symmetry, respectively.
-It is originally translated from SACRA code [@Yamamoto:2008js] into C++.
+In the simulation of PBH formation, since there is a hierarchy between the size of collapsing region and cosmological expansion scale, an efficient resolution refinement procedure is needed.
+In order to resolve the collapsing region, non-Cartesian scale-up coordinates [@Yoo:2018pda] and a fixed mesh-refinement procedure are implemented.
+To achieve the computational speed practically acceptable, an OpenMP package is used for the parallelization.
+No other packages are required, and the functionality is minimal.
+Therefore it would be easy to use for beginners of numerical relativity.
 Perfect fluid with linear equation of states and massless scalar field are implemented as matter fields.
-In order to resolve the collapsing region, non-Cartesian scale-up coordinates [@Yoo:2018pda] and a fixed mesh-refinement procedure are implemented.
-OpenMP package is used for the parallelization.
-No other packages are not required, but users are supposed to understand the source code to some extent and use it by modifying it themselves.
+Once users understand the source code to some extent, the system can be easily extended to various scientifically interesting settings.

 <!--